1852–1853 as twenty-part serial with illustrations by Phiz

 It's been complained the characters of Bleak House, like the denizens of any Dickens novel, are one dimensional.
 What makes most of them memorable, it is said, is that they are cartoons, individuated with one or two outlandish characteristics that Dickens highlights whenever they come on stage.
-Meanwhile, the leading characters—in this case, including the orphaned Esther Summerson, her guardian John Jarndyce, and her friend Ada Clare—are too bland, all uniformly and unrealistically good-hearted souls.
+Meanwhile, the leading characters—in this case, including the orphaned Esther Summerson, her guardian John Jarndyce, and her friend Ada Clare—are supposedly too bland, all uniformly and unrealistically good-hearted souls.

 But it's just so long.
-Read a short, quick-moving and still colourful novel like Hard Times and then move on to the painfully drawn-out Bleak House (which actually was published a year earlier) and you'll wonder how the same man could have authored both.
+Read a short, quick-moving and still colourful novel, like the author's Hard Times and then move on to the painfully drawn-out Bleak House (which actually was published a year earlier) and you'll wonder how the same man could have authored both.

-I wonder if Dickens purposely drags out the exposition and dialogue of Bleak House to reflect his theme of the slow pace of the soul-destroying British justice system at the time.
+I have wondered at times whether Dickens purposely drags out the exposition and dialogue of Bleak House to reflect his theme of the slow pace of the soul-destroying British justice system at the time.
 And not just the judicial process is satirized.
 The parliamentary establishment, the corrupt political process, the class system and the plight of the impoverished—especially children—come in for some of the most clever ridicule.

-After all, many seem to find Bleak House a grand entertainment, despite all that's been said negatively about it here.
+And many do seem to find Bleak House a grand entertainment, despite all that's been said about it here.
 Truth be told, any of the individual scenes are brilliant small plays, complete with minute stage directions.
-And if one takes time with the entire novel, living in it for an uninterrupted period, all the pieces manage to hang together somehow.
+And if one takes time with the entire novel, living in it for an uninterrupted period, the pieces all manage to hang together somehow.

 And yet Dickens manages to pull the threads together for a satisfying conclusion.
 Or rather, for several satisfying conclusions.